rohanredtj/wiktionary-Abbreviation-Extractor/wiktionary-processor-readme.md

 - **Complex Text Processing**: Developed sophisticated regex patterns to accurately extract abbreviations and linguistic information.
 - **Edge Cases**: Implemented robust error handling and validation to manage various linguistic edge cases and ensure data integrity.

+## Future Improvements

+- Implement multi-threading for faster processing of large dump files
+- Add support for additional languages beyond English
+- Integrate with a database for more efficient data storage and retrieval

+## Contributing

+Contributions to improve the Wiktionary Data Processor are welcome.
+Please feel free to submit a Pull Request.

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Contact

-If you have any questions or suggestions, please feel free to open an issue or contact me at rohan.rathore93@example.com.
+If you have any questions or suggestions, please feel free to open an issue or contact me at your.email@example.com.